MCDReforged/PluginCatalogue/CONTRIBUTING.md

 - Author, maintainer, or collaborator of the plugin;
 - An uploader who has explicit permission from someone above.

+If your plugin reference or use codes from other projects:
+- If the codes is open source, follow their open source licence;
+- If the codes is proprietary, make sure you have the right to use them, and follow their agreement.

+### Uniqueness and compatibility

+- Plugin name and ID should not be **too similar** to other plugins;
+- Explicitly declare required plugins and/or Python packages in corresponding fields (also declare MCDR version if needed);
+- Make sure that your plugin works properly on target platforms.

 ### Write plugin information correctly